 At any time in the complaint management process, or when managing an incident of unacceptable behaviour, commanders, managers and supervisors may seek advice or guidance from:

-• a Group HR manager or regional HR Services Team.
+- a Group Human Resource (HR) manager or regional HR Services Team

-• references, tools, supporting information and contacts provided on this site.
+- references, tools, supporting information and contacts provided on this page or information available on the Defence Protected Network.

-ADF members can seek support for managing the mental health impacts of unacceptable behaviour via the Need Help Now? page or on the Health and Rehabilitation Services page.
+Australian Defence Force members can seek support for managing mental health impacts of unacceptable behaviour via the Helplines page or via the support services and programs available on the Wellbeing page.